AMX-10 RC

 The AMX-10 RC is a French armoured fighting vehicle manufactured by Nexter Systems for armoured reconnaissance purposes.
-Equipping French cavalry units since 1981, over 240 remained in service with the French Army in 2021.
+Equipping French cavalry units since 1979, over 240 remained in service with the French Army in 2021 when replacement by EBRC Jaguar gradually started.
 108 units were sold to Morocco and 12 to Qatar.
-"RC" stands for "Roues-Canon", meaning "wheeled gun".
-The vehicle can be described as a wheeled tank destroyer.
-It has also been described as a light tank, though its classification as a tank has been disputed; it is described by the term "char" (tank) in French service.
+"RC" stands for "Roues-Canon", meaning "wheels-gun", as it is 6-wheeled and armed with a 105 mm calibre gun.
+Newspapers and officials have often incorrectly referred to it as a "char léger" (light tank).

-The AMX-10 RC is distinct from the amphibious AMX-10P: they share automotive components, but have completely different battlefield roles.
+The AMX-10 RC is distinct from the amphibious AMX-10P: they both have a waterproof welded aluminum chassis and share automotive components, but have completely different battlefield roles.
 The AMX-10 RC is usually used for reconnaissance missions in dangerous environments or for fire support.

-Since 2021, France has been gradually replacing it with the EBRC Jaguar.

 Design and development

-Initial work on the AMX-10 RC began in 1970.
+Initial work on the AMX-10 RC began in 1970, derived of the AMX-10P.
 Prototypes testing began in 1976.
-The first production vehicle was delivered in 1981 to the 2nd Regiment de Hussards in Sourdun.
-The vehicle features a powerful GIAT 105 mm gun mounted in a welded aluminium turret.
+The first production vehicle was delivered in 1979 to the 2nd Regiment de Hussards in Sourdun.
+The vehicle features a powerful GIAT 105 mm gun mounted in a welded aluminum turret.
 The TK 105 turret houses three crew members, while the driver sits in the front of the hull.
 A COTAC fire control system is provided for gun aiming.
 It has a six wheel drive.
 The AMX-10 RC uses skid steering to turn the hull.